the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 Try to consider ways to open discussion between attendees to avoid a social separation between researchers and members of the public.

-Additionally, many signifiers of social class can be learnt and acquired by research professionals during their career, such as how to present and speak confidently, a familarity of technology and scientific advances, as well general comfort navigating university campuses.
+Additionally, many signifiers of social class can be learnt and acquired by research professionals during their career, such as how to present and speak confidently, a familiarity of technology and scientific advances, as well general comfort navigating university campuses.
 When unaddressed, many members of the public with lived experience may feel unwelcome at research-focused events and feel unable to take part due to a perceived difference in experience and power.
 Where possible, try to surface hidden knowledge such as what to wear, when to ask questions during a talk, and provide tutorials and support for all attendees if your event